GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-gdevelop-code.md

 ---
-title: Extending GDevelop (with JavaScript or C++)
+title: Contribute to GDevelop code
 ---
-# Extending GDevelop (with JavaScript or C++)
+# Contribute to GDevelop code

 GDevelop is modular.
 It can be extended to suit your needs.
 In particular, all the features available for the games (objects, behaviors, and events) are based on a extension system.
-Since GDevelop is [open-source](https://github.com/4ian/GD), you can contribute to the existing extensions or you can create new ones.
+Since GDevelop is [open-source](https://github.com/4ian/GDevelop), you can contribute to the existing extensions or you can create new ones.
 You can also take a look at the game engine or the editor source code and develop improvements.

 !!! tip